Why you should take action regarding the Corporate Transparency Act (CTA)

 If you are filing on a company formed after January 1, 2024, then you will also need to report each “Company Applicant”.
 A “Company Applicant” is the individual who directly files the formation documents (or registration documents for a foreign Reporting Company), as well as the individual primarily responsible for directing the filing.
 (If you have had us file your corporate documents after January 1, 2024, we will provide you with this information for your filing.)

-Does This Need To Be Filed Yearly
+Does This Need To Be Filed Yearly?

 No. But if you change the address of the company, any owner’s address changes, ownership of the company changes, or the company’s exempt status changes, these changes need to be reported within 30 days of any change.